The Euclid community launched efforts to reduce gun violence in the city with the first of three community listening sessions Nov. 13.

 "Is there some type of services or resources to provide the help that they can get, instead of going to the juvenile detention center where they may not get the actual help that they need?"
 Jones wondered.

 CWRU plans to review public comments and provide research and steps forward on the best strategies to implement the proposals recommended by the community in early 2025.
-The school will work with community members and the Euclid Hope Task Force to develop an action strategy to implement those plans.
+The school will then work with community members and the Euclid Hope Task Force to develop an action strategy to implement those plans.